 Bank treasury is responsible for managing the market risks arising from trading and non-trading activities of which monitored by two teams.
-Regular reports are submitted to the Board of Directors and each business unit head.
+Regular reports of market risk are submitted to The Audit Committee subset from the Board of Directors and each business unit head periodically.